grantdavis303/taper/README.md

 ### About

-Taper is a web application designed to track a user's alcohol consumption.
+This app allows users to track what they drink by entering in values for a drink's ounces and alcohol-by-volume (ABV) percentage.

 ### Test the Application